Strategic Facility Location with Clients that Minimize Total Waiting Time: Model and Preliminaries

 Any state $(\s,\sigma)$ of the \limtmpmodel{} is determined by a facility placement profile~$\s$ and a feasible client weight distribution function $\sigma$.
 A state $(\s,\sigma)$ then yields a \emph{facility load} $\ell_j(\s,\sigma)$, with $\ell_j(\s,\sigma) = \sum_{i=1}^n \sigma(\s,v_i)_j$ for facility agent $f_j$.
 Hence, $\ell_j(\s,\sigma)$ naturally models the total congestion for the service offered by the facility of agent $f_j$ induced by~$\sigma$.
 A facility agent $f_j$ strategically selects a location $s_j$ to maximize her induced facility load $\ell_j(\s,\sigma)$.
 We assume that the service quality of facilities, e.g., the waiting time, deteriorates with increasing congestion.
 Hence for a client, the facility load corresponds to the waiting time at the respective facility.

-There are many ways how clients could distribute their spending capacity.
+There are many ways how clients could distribute their purchasing power.
 We investigate the \emph{\brokenmodel{}} with \emph{waiting time minimizing clients}, i.e., a natural strategic behavior where client $v_i$ strategically selects $\sigma(\s,v_i)$ to minimize her total waiting time.
 More precisely, the cost of client $i$ is

 Another version of the \limtmpmodel{} we use in this paper is the \emph{\feldmanmodel{}}, in which clients distribute their weight equally among all facilities in their range.
 Formally, for each pair of client $v_i$ and facility $f_j$, with $f_j \in N_\s(v_i)$, the client's weight is $\sigma(\s, v_i)_j = \frac{w(v_i)}{N_\s(v_i)}$.
 Another such model is the load balancing \limtmpmodel{} introduced by \citet{KLMS21}, which we do not consider in this paper.